pawantlor/csvserver/README.md

 How to Run:

+    1. Copy full repo to single folder/Everything should work from same folder with all above files.
-    1. Run gencsv.sh to generate a inputfile.
+    2. Run gencsv.sh to generate a inputfile.
-    2. Run command from part-1-cmd to spawn a container from first part and it will need inputfile generated from first step.
+    3. Run command from part-1-cmd to spawn a container from first part and it will need inputfile generated from first step.
-    3. Stop container from step 2.
+    4. Stop container from step 2.
-    4. Run "docker-compose up -d", keep Inputfile/prometheus.yaml in same folder from where docker compose needs to be run.
+    5. Run "docker-compose up -d", keep Inputfile/prometheus.yaml in same folder from where docker compose needs to be run.
 Prometheus/CSVserver  containers will get spawn.